Welcome to Spirit of the Wind

 Spirit of the Wind for Kids:

-One of our main goals for 2025 is to include the children in our events, called "Spirit of the Wind for Kids," where our "Little Eagles" learn more about our Culture and leave a positive legacy for future generations.
+One of our main goals for 2025 was to include the children in our events, called "Spirit of the Wind for Kids," where our "Little Eagles" learn more about our Culture and leave a positive legacy for future generations.

-happened on July 19, 2025, at the Community Center in Weed, CA, free of cost for the participants.
+Our first event, "Spirit of the Wind for Kids, A Native American Drum Making Workshop", happened on July 19, 2025, at the Community Center in Weed, CA, totally free of cost for the participants.

 Children and their parents learned about Native American Culture, Values, and Traditions through the art of building a Native American fifteen-inch, Elk hide, hand drum, from start to finish, as well as the importance of this tradition to the Native American Peoples of the United States.